-Credit card payments incur a processing fee of 1.6% which is factored into the rate you are offered and displayed separately.
-Please be aware that when paying by credit card your card issuer may charge a cash advance fee, which could be up to 5%.
+Please be aware that if you pay by credit card, your card issuer may charge a cash advance fee, which could be up to 5%.
 We are not liable for these charges.
-We would recommend using a debit card or selecting to pay us by bank transfer.
+We recommend either using a debit card or paying us by bank transfer.

 For your convenience, your card details can be securely saved to your online account for future use.

-A bank transfer allows you to move money directly from your bank.
-Once you’ve started your international transaction, we’ll send you our bank details and you’ll need to liaise with your bank to transfer the funds.
+Once you’ve confirmed your transaction, we’ll send you our bank details and you’ll need to liaise with your bank to transfer the funds to us.
+You may be able to use your online account with your bank to do this.
 As soon as the funds have cleared, we’ll complete your transaction to your overseas recipient.

-We cannot take money directly from your bank or building society account or accept payment by cash.
+We cannot take money directly from your bank or building society account or accept payment by cash or cheque.

 Why is my destination country not available to select?